MatSciEdu/DSM-CORE/README.md

 5. Create a Fork of the repository using the "Fork" button at the top right of the repository page
 6. Navigate to the _resources directory in your new fork and select "Add File" -> "Upload Files" and upload your ".md" file.
 7. Commit your upload using the "Commit Changes" button.
 8. Your repo should now say "1 commit ahead...", select "Contribute" -> "Open Pull Request".
-This will then submit the request for your resource to be added.
+Fill in an informal title that identifies the request, then submit the pull request.
 A resource maintainer will check that everything looks correct and accept the update.
-9. Once you see a confirmation that your pull request has been merged, check to verify that your resource is showing up correctly.
+9. Once you get a confirmation that your pull request has been merged, check to verify that your resource is showing up correctly.
 10. If you need to make any edits you can edit your file directly via the webpage on your forked branch and submit another pull request.

 # [View Resource Collection](https://MatSciEdu.github.io/DSM-CORE/resource-collection)